Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Failed To Read VS Code Credentials / Authenticate via Azure Tools plugin in VS Code

-THe `VS Code Credential` failed to read the credential details from the cache.
+The `VS Code Credential` failed to read the credential details from the cache.

 The Visual Studio Code authentication is handled by an integration with the Azure Account extension.
 To use this form of authentication, ensure that you have installed the Azure Account extension,